the1lab/1lab/src/Data/Fin/Finite.lagda.md

 # Finite types

-This module pieces together a couple of pre-existing constructions: In terms of the \r{standard finite sets} (which are defined for natural numbers $n$) and [deloopings of automorphism groups], we construct the type of finite types.
+This module pieces together a couple of pre-existing constructions: In terms of the [[standard finite sets|standard finite set]] (which are defined for natural numbers $n$) and [deloopings of automorphism groups], we construct the type of finite types.
 [By univalence], the space of finite types classifies maps with finite fibres.

 [deloopings of automorphism groups]: Algebra.Group.Homotopy.BAut.html
 [By univalence]: 1Lab.Univalence.html#object-classifiers